 - Page ranks on page one

-- Content matches snippet type
+- Content matches current snippet type

 - Related questions answered